-In terms of the provisions of Section 148 of the Comapnies Acts 2013 read with theRules made there under Cost Audit is not applicable to your company.
+In terms of the provisions of Section 148 of the Comapnies Acts 2013 read with theRules made there under Cost Audit is not applicable to your Company.

 25. CORPORATE SOCIAL RESPONSIBILITY

 27. DIRECTOR'S RESPONSIBILITY STATEMENT

 To the best of their knowledge and belief and according to the information andexplanations obtained your Directors make the following statements in terms of Section134(5) of the Act that:

-a) in the preparation of the annual accounts for the financial year ending 31stMarch 2017 the applicable accounting standards had been followed along with properexplanation relating to material departures;
+a) in the preparation of the annual accounts for the financial year ending 31stMarch 2018 the applicable accounting standards had been followed along with properexplanation relating to material departures;

-b) such accounting policies as mentioned in Note No. 1 of the annual financialstatements have been selected and applied them consistently and made judgements andestimates that are reasonable and prudent so as to give a true and fair view of the stateof affairs of the Company as at March 31 2017 and loss of the Company for that period;
+b) such accounting policies as mentioned in Note No. 1 of the annual financialstatements have been selected and applied them consistently and made judgements andestimates that are reasonable and prudent so as to give a true and fair view of the stateof affairs of the Company as at March 31 2018 and loss of the Company for that period;

 c) proper and sufficient care for the maintenance of adequate accounting records inaccordance with the provisions of this Act for safeguarding the assets of the Company andfor preventing and detecting fraud and other irregularities;